 If you are unable to attend a concert you purchased tickets for you may contact our Customer Services department before 4pm on the day prior to the concert.
 You can do this by sending an email to email@example.com or by phoning the Concertgebouw line: 0900 671 83 45 (€ 1,00 per call, daily between 10am and 5pm).
 The Concertgebouw does not refund tickets.
-However, we do offer the possibility of converting the cost of the tickets into a deposit which, on any given later date, can be withdrawn to pay for tickets to another concert.
+However, we do offer the possibility of converting the cost of the tickets into a deposit which, within a period of a year, can be withdrawn to pay for tickets to another concert.

 Until what point can I purchase online tickets for a concert?

 You can purchase tickets on the website up to one hour before the start of the concert.
 After that, you can buy tickets at the box office only.